 Beyond your immediate qualifications, ask yourself what you most want to teach.
 Where do your real interests lie?
 Pondering this can help you get one step closer to a niche that you enjoy teaching long-term.
 For example, you might have multiple certifications and lots of experience as an indoor cycling instructor, but you get most excited about teaching Zumba once a week.
 Let your passion for specific formats guide you.

 When landing on a viable niche as a fitness instructor, it’s also a good idea to look at your current participant base.
 Is there a particular demographic or client need that you feel uniquely equipped to serve?
+Is there potential for online clients?
 You might already be naturally attracting a specific type of participant to your classes—this could be anything from people in a certain age bracket to those who love fast-paced, competitive workouts.
 Looking at who’s coming to your classes already, and whom you resonate with as an instructor, can help move you toward the right niche.

 Your Instinct for Trends

 Finally, it doesn’t hurt to forecast into the future.
 Some instructors like to stay relevant in the fitness space by riding the wave of a new trend before the market gets oversaturated.
 As you hone in on a niche, consider how various formats might fare in years to come.
 Some classes are still going strong even after a decade on the fitness scene.
 Others are just picking up momentum now with good promise for future growth.